ietf/id-guidelines/README.md

 an I-D. These items are marked with checkboxes ([ ]).
 However, authors are expected to be familiar with and to apply the full guidance in this document.

+There are tools to help with the creation of Internet-Drafts.
+Rather than attempting to construct a plain-text Internet-Draft manually, it is highly recommended to use a structured language for authoring, and a toolchain like [XML2RFC] or [KRAMDOWN-RFC] to build a submission.
+There is an online converter for documents in the xml2rfc or kramdown-2629 input formats available at [XML2RFC-ONLINE].

+As Internet-Drafts may be eventually published as RFCs, it is recommended to consult the RFC Editor's publication process [RFCPUB].

 ## Background

 All versions of Internet-Drafts are kept in the Internet-Draft Archive